MandarSakharkar/EPAM-GitDemo/README.md

 # EPAM-GitDemo

-Bank-System : A small java application to demonstrate the banking system with clean code practices
+Banking_System : A small java application to demonstrate the banking system with clean code practices